 A tooth can fracture for multiple reasons.
 From a strong impact to something as simple as a bad bite.
 If the damage is irreversible, it is best to have a tooth extracted so that issues resulting from a broken tooth, such as tooth sensitivity from eating and drinking, bacterial lodging, and deformation of healthy teeth can be avoided.

 There are two types of dental extractions: simple and surgical.

 In both cases, the dentist uses local anesthesia for that procedure so it does not cause you pain.
 It is very important to pay attention to the post-treatment care that must be carried out to have a proper recovery, reduce infection, and control pain.

 Therefore, you must put yourself in good hands and choose a specialized dental clinic.
-At Channel Islands Family Dental, we have the best professionals to make your treatment safe and painless.
-Call us with any questions or concerns you may have or visit any of our Affordable Dentists in Ventura, Oxnard, and Santa Paula.
+At Channel Islands Family Dental Office, we have the best professionals to make your treatment safe and painless.
+Call us with any questions or concerns you may have or visit any of our Affordable Dentists in Ventura, Oxnard, Newbury Park, and Santa Paula.
 We are here to help you.